UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 hardware software diagram

 Fig 6.
-The new conceptual representation tool: hardware-software diagram.
+The new conceptual representation tool: hardware-software diagram to visualise how the system is organised.

 In Fig. 7 there is the list of RAM variables used.